Lincoln School of Film & Media

 College of Arts

 Mikey is an award winning freelance filmmaker and he teaches Film Production and Screenwriting at the University of Lincoln.
 In 2002, Mikey received a $40,000 scholarship from television producer, David Jacobs (Dallas) that dictated a move to Los Angeles where he would study MFA courses in Screenwriting, Directing and Cinematography at UCLA’s School of Theatre, Film and Television.
-During his time there he also worked as a production intern at New Line Cinema under exec producers Mark Ordesky (The Lord of the Rings) and Guy Stodel (The Texas Chainsaw Massacre), and as a Soundman/Gaffer on Sony Pictures’ documentary, ‘Ringers: Lord of the Fans’.
+During his time there he also worked as a production intern at New Line Cinema under exec producers Mark Ordesky (The Lord of the Rings) and Guy Stodel (Be Kind Rewind), and as a Soundman/Gaffer on Sony Pictures’ documentary, ‘Ringers: Lord of the Fans’.
 Since then, Mikey has written, directed and produced several short independent films, winning a Scottish BAFTA award for Best First Time Writer in 2008.
-In 2009 his feature screenplay, ‘Across the Water’ placed as a runner-up in the British Feature Screenwriting Competition which was judged by Alan Parker, Kenneth Branagh and Stephen Woolley and in 2010 he was selected to become one of The Writers’ Factory national screenwriting trainers where he was trained by British screenwriting expert, Phil Parker.
+In 2009 his feature screenplay, ‘Across the Water’ placed as a runner-up in the British Feature Screenwriting Competition which was judged by Alan Parker, Kenneth Branagh and Stephen Woolley and in 2010 he was selected to become one of The Writers’ Factory national screenwriting trainers.
 He gained a position as a part-time Lecturer at Bangor University the same year, where he also completed a fully funded PhD in the field of film practice in 2015.
 Mikey has been mentored in his film-making career by Ros Borland (The Last King of Scotland) and Emmy Award nominated writer/director Christopher Monger (Temple Grandin).
-In 2014 he was selected by Ffilm Cymru Wales for their Net.Work Director’s Lab where he also developed his work with Oscar nominated writer/director Lenny Abrahamson (Room).
-Mikey has also programmed for several film festivals including the renowned ‘Slamdance’ film festival in Utah and is a programmer for Aesthetica Film Festival in York.
+In 2014 he was selected by Ffilm Cymru Wales for their Net.Work Director’s Lab where he developed his work with Oscar nominated writer/director Lenny Abrahamson (Room).
+Mikey has programmed for several film festivals including the renowned ‘Slamdance’ film festival in Utah and is a programmer for Aesthetica Film Festival in York.
 He is the creator and festival director for ‘Indie-Lincs’, Lincoln’s international film festival that is designed to champion low and micro-budget films and their filmmakers.
 During the past year Mikey's short film, ‘Natalie’, which was co-funded by BFI via Ffilm Cymru Wales and stars Scottish Bafta winning actress Kate Dickie (Game of Thrones), had its world premiere at the prestigious Edinburgh International Film Festival in June 2017.
-It has gone on to be screened at several international festivals as well as gaining a cinema run as a featurette at Triskel Arts Centre in Cork.
+It has gone on to win the Fargo-Moorhead LGBT Film Festival as well as gaining a cinema run as a featurette at Triskel Arts Centre in Cork.
 Mikey continues to combine his teaching at the University of Lincoln with the development of new film projects as a writer, director, and producer; he is currently in development with producers Tore Schmidt (The Danish Girl) & Naysun Alae-Carew (Anna and the Apocalypse) with a new feature film project.

-Joint Programme Leader for BA Film Production Various teaching on MA Media, Film and TV Production, BA Media Production & BA Film and Television Studies.
+Programme Leader for BA Film Production Various teaching on: MA Media, Film and TV Production / BA Film Production / BA Media Production / BA Film and Television Studies

 Film Production & Screenwriting